RahulGaonkar/Defensive-Security-System/README.md

 7. It is important to keep in mind that only lowercase file names are allowed.
 For example:<br>
 Open a file : <br>
 myfile=openfile("look.txt",True) <br>
 look.txt is a valid file name, however Look.txt and LOOK.TXT are not.
 Examples of other invalid files names are, _look.txt, look/.txt, and look().txt.
-Essentially all non-alphanumeric characters are not allowed.<br>
+Essentially all non-alphanumeric characters are not allowed.
+8. The reference monitor must not any unexpected errors or produce any output i.e. should not log anything.
 ##### Note : The behavior of other file system calls should remain unchanged.
 This means listfiles(), removefile(), and calls to files  accessed with openfile() instead of ABopenfile() remain unchanged by this reference monitor.
 #### Design Paradigms considered
 1. Accuracy: The security layer should only stop certain actions from being blocked.
 All other actions should be allowed.
 For example, if an app tries to read data from a valid file, this must succeed as per normal and must not be blocked.
 All situations that are not described above must match that of the underlying API.